 In descending order, the honors are knighthoods, CBE, OBE, and MBE _ Member of the Order of the British Empire.
 Knights are addressed as “sir” or “dame.”
 Recipients of the other honors, such as the Order of the Companions of Honor given to Higgs and Coe or the Royal Victorian Order personally picked out by the queen, receive no title but can put the letters after their names.

-The New Year's honors carried the usual batch of courtiers _ even the royal household's switchboard operator got a medal _ as well as senior civil servants, soldiers, charity executives, successful entrepreneurs, established academics, volunteers, and community workers.
-Some of the more eclectic honors included the OBE handed to card game columnist Andrew Michael Robson "for services to the game of Bridge," and OBE given to river conservationist Andrew Douglas-Home "for services to Fishing."
+The New Year’s honors carried the usual batch of courtiers _ even the royal household’s switchboard operator got a medal _ as well as senior civil servants, soldiers, charity executives, successful entrepreneurs, established academics, volunteers, and community workers.
+Some of the more eclectic honors included the OBE handed to card game columnist Andrew Michael Robson “for services to the game of bridge,” and the OBE given to river conservationist Andrew Douglas-Home “for services to fishing.”